 The tilt we see today wasn’t always there and the old photos of Ratneshwar Mahadev temple also confirm the same.
 But today it leans at a staggering 9° which is approx 5° more than Italy’s famous leaning tower.

 To understand this phenomenon we need to understand the geography of Ghat and its surrounding.

 In monsoon when the river Ganges swells to its full capacity all the Ghats get submerged in water, sometimes they totally disappear in it.
 For this reason, most of the temples were built on a higher platform.

 The mason was aware of it and even if wasn’t then It might have taken at least a year and a half to complete the temple at the quickest.
 So, the temple would have gone underwater at least one time for a few months at the time of its construction.
 Which confirms that the selection of location was intentional.

-As much ignorant as it may sound but digging deep into archives shows that Ratneshwar Mahadev wasn’t the only temple that was built at a lower platform.
+As ignorant as it may sound, digging deep into archives shows that Ratneshwar Mahadev wasn’t the only temple built at a lower platform.
 There were also a few temples that were intentionally built on the lower ground for unknown reasons.

 Out of these ill-fated structures, only Ratneshwar Mahadev was able to survive the test of time.

 Reasons behind tilt

 Since there is no official study done by the government so, we can only point a few possible reasons which can be proved/disapproved later on with further research.